-Croatia: Electricity market, households leaving HEP DSO and crossing to cheaper suppliers3.
-June 2014. / SEE Energy News
+Croatia: Electricity market, households leaving HEP DSO and crossing to cheaper suppliers, SEE Energy News

 In a year, since electricity market in Croatia have been liberalized, only 4.5 percent of households, or about 95.000, left HEP Distribution.
 These households have crossed to a cheaper variant, buying electricity from one of the four market suppliers (HT, RWE, GEN-I and HEP supply).

 To such low consumer interest certainly contributed a fact that so far there were no clear rules for changing suppliers, which created uncertainty among customers, wrote Tportal, adding that it would soon be changed, because the Croatian Energy Regulatory Agency (HERA) recently launched a public discussion for the adoption of the Rules.